eeue56/stalk/README.md

 # elm-netlogo

 A whitespace-inspired Netlogo clone with functional features.
+Not designed to work nicely.
+If looking for a Netlogo-like turtle library, this is not the one you're after.

 # Background